W&W

-W&W is a Dutch DJ and record production duo composed of Willem van Hanegem Jr. (/nl/) and Wardt van der Harst (/nl/).
+W&W (stylized as Ш&Ш) is a Dutch DJ and record production duo composed of Willem van Hanegem Jr. (/nl/) and Wardt van der Harst (/nl/).
 They began their careers by producing trance music, before venturing into big room house and other forms of EDM.

 After producing trance for five years, W&W founded their own record label called Mainstage Music, and became active in the big room house scene.
 This was followed by the release of their commercial breakthrough "Bigfoot" in 2014.
 In 2017, they returned to their original trance style with the NWYR (pronounced "new year") project.
 Their record label Mainstage changed its name to Rave Culture at the end of 2018, focusing on a wider variety of genres.

 History

 2007–2012: Trance releases and Mainstage Music label

 Willem van Hanegem and Wardt van der Harst began to build an interest in trance music while in their youths.
 The duo first met through Windows Live Messenger, which they used to share their song productions with one another.
 After their first successes as solo producers, the two DJs began to build a friendship and met at the Trance Energy 2007 Festival in the Netherlands.
 The track "Mustang", which appeared at the same year, became a success and was played by Armin van Buuren and Tiësto in their sets.
 On the basis of van der Harst's recording contract, Armada Music released the song as a single on 7 July 2008.
 Within a short time, the track achieved popularity on several forums and music platforms.
 In 2011, they made their first appearance on DJ Mag's Top 100 DJs list when they reached the 36th place.

 During the next few years, W&W had numerous single releases and appearances at trance festivals.
 W&W released their debut album, Impact, on 23 September 2011.
 They founded their record label named Mainstage Music, as a sub-label of Armada Music in April 2012, based on the name of one of their most successful tracks as of that date.
 Alongside W&W's own works, the label publishes singles produced by other artists such as Armin van Buuren, Andrew Rayel and Sick Individuals.
 The duo hosts a bi-weekly radio show under the Mainstage Music moniker.

 In 2012 they published the single "Invasion", which was chosen as the A State of Trance 550 Anthem.
 That same year they remixed "Waiting" by Dash Berlin featuring Emma Hewitt, and the Delerium classic "Silence" together with Jonas Stenberg.